Toyosi-Balogun/lamp-stack/README.md

-##Setting up and install LEMP Stack on Ubuntu 20.04
+##Setting up and installing LAMP Stack on Ubuntu 20.04